Nyefari/Wasm-Game-Of-Life/README.md

 ## 🚴 Usage

-### This will be available from my website when it is done.
+### This will be available to play with/enjoy on my website when it is done.
 If you want to have your own copy of the wasm-pack template, use the code below.

 ```
 cargo generate --git https://github.com/rustwasm/wasm-pack-template.git --name my-project